RealityProgrammer/RPUnity-Toolkit/README.md

 2. Some feature might not be stable and might have some bugs.
 If something odd occured, open an issue.
 3. Might need some extra works to increase performance.

+# Questions and answers (that nobody ask)
+## 1. Q: I updated the package via Git URL, and my Intellisense cannot detect any class of it?
+Answer: It's best to regenerate the project files.
+In Unity Editor, go to Edits -> Preferences -> External Tools -> Click on the "Regenerate Project Files" button.

 # Acknowledge
 This is one man project, so everything might not be perfect, but feedbacks, bug reports are highly welcome.
 Original version owned by RealityProgrammer, I'm owned by my mother, therefore this whole project is owned by my ancestors.
 Clone, modification are allowed by the MIT license.